-Stock options granted to our non-employee directors under the program have an exercise price equal to the fair market value of our common stock on the date of grant, as determined under 2021 Incentive Award Plan, or the 2021 Plan, and will expire not later than ten years after the date of grant.
+Stock options granted to our non-employee directors under the 2021 Plan pursuant to the non-employee director compensation program have an exercise price equal to the fair market value of our common stock on the date of grant, as determined under the 2021 Plan, and will expire not later than ten years after the date of grant.
 The stock options granted upon a director's initial election or appointment vest in 36 substantially equal monthly installments following the date of grant.
-The stock options granted annually to directors vest in 12 substantially equal monthly installments following the date of grant.
+Elective Options vest as to 25% of the underlying shares on each quarterly anniversary of the date of grant.
+The stock options granted upon the underlying shares on each quarterly anniversary of the date of grant.
+The stock options vest in 12 substantially equal monthly installments following the date of grant.
 In addition, all unvested stock options vest in full upon the occurrence of a change in control.
+The vesting of the stock options is in all cases subject to the applicable non-employee director's continuous service as a non-employee director through the applicable vesting date, provided that the vesting of any Elective Option issued in respect of the COB or LID Retainer is subject to the nonemployee director's continued service as the chair of the Board of Directors or lead independent director, as applicable.

-Director fees under the program are payable in arrears in four equal quarterly installments not later than the fifteenth day following the final day of each calendar quarter, provided that the amount of each payment is prorated for any portion of a quarter that a director is not serving as non-employee member of our Board.
+Director fees under the program are payable in arrears in four equal quarterly installments not later than the fifteenth day following the final day of each calendar quarter, provided that the non-employee director has not elected to receive an Elective Option in lieu thereof.
+The amount of each payment is prorated for any portion of a quarter that a director is not serving as non-employee member of our Board of Directors.